Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-nontech.md

 ! [screenshot of the site 100% practical](images/groupement.jpg)

-Here, the tooltip (<i lang = "en"> tooltip </i>) is delimited by a visible border and sufficiently contrasted, to identify its content.
+Here, the tooltip (tooltip) is delimited by a visible border and sufficiently contrasted, to identify its content.

 **Don't: **

 ! [screenshot of the fnac.com website](images/groupement2.jpg)

-It is very difficult to associate the themes (" par region", "par genre"...) and the sub-themes in columns, especially since the horizontal borders are not enough contrasted.
+It is very difficult to associate the themes ("par region", "par genre"...) and the sub-themes in columns, especially since the horizontal borders are not enough contrasted.

 ## 16. Explicitly locate the page in the site and provide several ways to access it